 Pozo Seco (Dry Well) lies above a strong 2 by 3 kilometres positive magnetic-high anomaly lying 4 kilometres southwest of the Jose Manto (silver, lead, zinc).
-To date, 33 holes have been drilled into molybdenum-gold or gold mineralization, starting at or near the surface, in a broad, gently east-dipping, breccia developed along the strong northwest-trending Lucia Fault zone.
+To date, sixteen vertical and two angle holes have been drilled into molybdenum-gold or gold mineralization, starting at or near the surface, in a broad, gently east-dipping, breccia developed along the strong northwest-trending Lucia Fault zone.
 The molybdenum mineralization gives way abruptly to gold mineralization at the southeast end of the zone, but remains open to northwest.

 Quality Assurance and Control: The Company has in place a quality control program to ensure best practices in sampling and analysis.
 Samples were collected by employees of consulting firm Minera Cascabel S.A. de C.V. on behalf of MAG Silver Corp.
 The surface rock samples are shipped directly in security sealed bags to ALS-Chemex Laboratories preparation facilities in Hermosillo, Sonora or Chihuahua City (Certification ISO 9001).
 Sample pulps are shipped from there to ALS-Chemex Laboratories in North Vancouver, Canada for analysis.
 All samples were assayed for gold by standard fire assay-ICP finish with a 50 gram charge.
 Gold values in excess of 3.00 g/t were re-analyzed by fire assay with gravimetric finish for greater accuracy.
-Silver, values in excess of 100 ppm are repeated by fire assay, zinc, copper and lead values in excess of 1% repeated by Atomic adsorption for high grade materials.
-Molybdenum is analyzed by ICP-MS to 1%, and checked by atomic adsorption, over 1% Molybdenum is being reanalyzed by Atomic adsorption methods for high grade materials.
+Silver, zinc, copper and lead values in excess of 100 ppm, 1%, 1% and 1% respectively are also repeated by fire assay.

 Qualified Person: Dr. Peter Megaw, Ph.D., C.P.G., has acted as the qualified person as defined in National Instrument 43-101 for this disclosure and supervised the preparation of the technical information in this release.
 Dr. Megaw has a Ph.D. in geology and more than 20 years of relevant experience focussed on silver and gold mineralization, and exploration and drilling in Mexico.
 He is a certified Professional Geologist (CPG 10227) by the American Institute of Professional Geologists and an Arizona registered geologist (ARG 21613).
 Dr. Megaw is not independent as he is a Director and Shareholder of MAG and is the vendor of this project, whereby he may receive additional shares.
 Dr. Megaw is satisfied that the results are verified based on an inspection of the core, a review of the sampling procedures, the credentials of the professionals completing the work and the visual nature of the silver and base metal sulphides within a district where he is familiar with the style and continuity of mineralization.